-The Sears Tower (the tallest building in the United States, and the tallest in the world until 1996) and the 100-story John Hancock Center in Chicago are two of the many impressive structures Fazlur Rahman Khan designed during his short life (1929-1982).
+The Sears Tower, now the Willis Tower, (the tallest building in the United States until 2014, and the tallest in the world until 1996) and the 100-story John Hancock Center in Chicago are two of the many impressive structures Fazlur Rahman Khan designed during his short life (1929-1982).
 The Hajj Terminal at King Abdulaziz International Airport in Jeddah, Saudi Arabia, is a third.

 One of the foremost structural engineers of the 20th century, Fazlur Khan epitomized both structural engineering achievement and creative collaborative effort between architect and engineer.
 Only when architectural design is grounded in structural realities, he believed - thus celebrating architecture's nature as a constructive art, rooted in the earth - can "the resulting aesthetics ... have a transcendental value and quality."
 It is in this spirit that Lehigh University endowed this chair in his honor, and established the Khan Lecture Series.
 (For more information on Fazlur Rahman Khan, please click here.)

 Lehigh appointed Dan M. Frangopol, an expert in structural reliability, optimization, and life-cycle engineering, as the university's first holder of the Khan Chair.
 In this capacity, he also organizes Lehigh's Fazlur R. Khan Distinguished Lecture Series.